-This year both assignments will be done in pairs.
+This year the first assignment will be done in pairs.
 You will form pairs voluntarily.
 Grades will be given at the group level and will apply equally to both students.
+However, the second assignment will be done individually.

-The computer lab in Sociology (FE36, in the basement at 725 Spadina) will be open to students in this course at scheduled hours so that students can work on assignments independently.
-This location will also be available during tutorial hours each week.
+This year, the computer lab in Sociology (FE36, in the basement) will be open to students in this course at scheduled hours so that students can work on assignments independently.
+This location will also be available during tutorial hours each week, to allow you to work on assignments.
 Public hours for FE36 will be published when they are finalized.

 Assignments are written up as short papers meant to analyze a specific research question, following the requirements of the question(s) in the assignment.
-Results from your computer analyses should be embedded into your assignment as tables.
-SAS allows PDF output which you can embed in your Word document.
+Results from your computer analyses can be embedded into your assignment as tables.